 During the winter of 1908 the front half of the building was pulled down and a new brick facade was erected to give the building a more commercial appearance.
-The cost of this addition as well as some renovations of the rear part of the building was done at a cost of £917.
+This addition as well as some renovations of the rear part of the building was done at a cost of £917.

 Nana Moloney’s B&B

 In 1998 the bank finally closed it’s doors and the building was bought by John and Marryanne Haslam.
 They spent a considerable amount of time and effort to convert it into a bed and breakfast.
 The main banking room was changed with an additional room and en-suites added.
 As well as this the 2 self contained cottages, garage and an extension with a kitchen and family area were added to complete the current picture.

 The Bed and Breakfast was opened in 2004 as “Nanna Moloney’s Bed and Breakfast” and featured on Channel Nine’s ‘Getaway’ program.
 A small cafe ‘Josh and Me’ was also run from the main dining room.

 In Jan 2008 we stumbled upon this hidden treasurer by accident while visiting some friends in town.
 We immediately fell in love with it and tried very hard to purchase the property but unfortunately were unable to do so at that time.
 The Bank was eventually sold to Neville and Helen Male and they renamed it “Sweet Briar”.
 They continued to run it as a bed and breakfast for the next 3 years.